isxuowo/mcwiki/API.md

 * multimeter_readout: triggers when player right clicks a multimeter, at the location they are looking.
 By default, prints out how much power the device is currently storing.
 Can be used to print out additional information.

 ### Machines
-* mech_upgraded: Scoreboard tag added to machine when a machine upgrade is applied.
+* mech_upgraded: Tag added to a machine when a machine upgrade is applied.
 You should add in effects for each machine when upgraded (works faster, uses less energy, etc).
+* mech_ender_upgrade: Tag added to a machine when an ender upgrade is applied.
+Machines require a machine upgrade to already be installed to add an ender upgrade (machine will have this tag AND mech_upgraded).
+This upgrade is exclusive to Nether Upgrades, so only 1 of the 2 can be added.
+Ender upgrades typically increase operating efficiency.
+* mech_nether_upgrade: Tag added to a machine when an nether upgrade is applied.
+Machines require a machine upgrade to already be installed to add an nether upgrade (machine will have this tag AND mech_upgraded).
+This upgrade is exclusive to Ender Upgrade, so only 1 of the 2 can be added.
+Nether upgrades typically increase speed or power, but at a cost.

 # Scoreboard Information
 ***